wilsonmar/Salesforce/README.md

 1) Get a developer account from http://developer.salesforce.com/signup or http://sforce.co/WBtUN7
    for a Developer Edition (DE) environment.

-   PROTIP: During registration, the <strong>Username</strong> needs to be in thte form of an email address.
+   PROTIP: During registration, the <strong>Username</strong> needs to be in the form of an email address.
    But email is not sent to the username, so you can use something unique such as wilsonmar-234@jetbloom.com where -234 is unique to another developer instance.